Bark (sound)

-Definition

 There is no precise, consistent, and functional acoustic definition for barking, but researchers classify barks according to several criteria.
 Researchers at the University of Massachusetts Amherst and Hampshire College have defined a bark as a short, abrupt vocalization that is relatively loud and high-pitched, changes in frequency, and often repeats rapidly in succession.

-Barking in dogs
+In dogs

 Dog barking is distinct from wolf barking.
 Wolf barks represent only 2.4% of all wolf vocalizations, in warning, defense, and protest.
 In contrast, dogs bark in many social situations, with acoustic communication in dogs being described as hypertrophic.
 While wolf barks tend to be brief and isolated, dog barking is often repetitive.

 One hypothesis for why dogs bark more than wolves is that dogs developed vocal communication as a result of their domestication.
 Domestication can alter a species and affect its physical and physiological characteristics.
 Domesticated breeds show vast physical differences from their wild counterparts, an evolution that suggests neoteny, or the retention of juvenile characteristics in adults.
 The behaviour of adult dogs also shows puppy-like characteristics: dogs act submissive, whine, and bark often.

 The frequency of barking in dogs compared to wolves could also be the product of the different social environments of dogs.
 From a young age, humans may be among a dog's primary social contacts, an environment that presents different stimuli than would be found by wolves in the wild.
 Intruders may frequent the boundaries of a captive dog's territory, thus triggering the bark response as a warning.
 Dogs also live in densely populated urban areas, allowing for more opportunities for socialization.
 For example, kennelled dogs may have increased barking due to a desire to facilitate social behaviour.
 Dogs' close relationship with humans also renders dogs reliant on humans, even for basic needs.
 Barking can be used as a way to attract attention, and any positive response exhibited by the owners reinforces the behaviour.
 For example, if a dog barks to get food and the owner feeds it, they are conditioned to continue said behaviour.